Let’s celebrate nature!

 Trees are especially important in urban areas, where much of the ground is covered by concrete or asphalt, disrupting the ecosystems that the earth has developed over millions of years!
 Whether it’s a road, a parking lot, or a building, it creates a surface that water and wildlife cannot penetrate, an impervious surface.
 This presents a problem during heavy rainfall, where a forest would naturally absorb 95% the water, now the impervious surfaces only absorb 25% leading rain collects on our city streets and sidewalks.
 This water becomes filled with surface oils, heavy metals, salts, pesticides, animal waste and other pollutants from the streets goes into the drains and sewers, called stormwater runoff.
 The high volume of rain can overwhelm our sewer systems and lead to combined sewer overflow, where untreated raw waste is re-released into our nearby rivers, lakes, and beaches!

 The increase of trees in an urban area, in addition to helping manage stormwater runoff, would also help with energy conservation, reduce the heat island effect, increase air quality, sequester carbon, reduce stress on ecosystems, increase biodiversity, and decrease health risks of residents!
-Increasing the urban tree cover can aid in a more sustainable urban environment by copying the natural environment’s systems to help lessen the effects of humans in measurable ways!
+Increasing the urban tree cover can aid in a more sustainable urban environment by copying the natural environment’s systems to help lessen the effects of humans in measurable ways.
+To learn more about green infrastructure and stormwater runoff, visit our Retain the Rain page.

 How Hartford’s Trees Serve Us